 In Other Words 2017

-In Other Words is a project to promote the translation and UK publication of outstanding children's literature from around the world.
+In Other Words is a prize to promote the translation and UK publication of outstanding children's literature from around the world.

 The inaugural In Other Words prize in 2017 saw then Children's Laureate Chris Riddell and Carnegie Award-winning author Kevin Brooks unveil four Honour Titles at a special event at the Bologna Book Fair: Sputterfly by Simon van der Gees, translated from Dutch by Laura Watkinson; A Good Day for Climbing a Tree by Jaco Jacobs, translated from Afrikaans by Kobus Geldenhuys; Elise and the Second-hand Dog by Bjarne Reuter, translated from Danish by Sian Mackie; and The Raven's Children by Yulia Yakoleva, translated from Russian by Maria Kozlovskaya Wiltshire.